 ii) Transferring NHS staff to a SubCo

 Usually, when an NHS service or department is transferred to a SubCo, its existing staff members are also transferred.
 This happens under TUPE regulations, so that staff remain on the same terms and conditions that they had with the NHS.
 However, the length of time staff retain their original terms and conditions can vary between SubCos.
-And it may not be clear, if NHS terms and conditions improve, whether transferred staff will see the same improvement.
+What’s more, TUPE agreements do not come with a cast iron guarantee: terms and conditions can be altered by the company by arguing that there have been economic, technical or organisational changes.
+If NHS terms and conditions improve, it may not be clear that transferred staff will see the same improvements.

-Where SubCos will clearly make savings is with the employment of new members of staff – they will not be on the same terms and conditions or have the same pension arrangements as the staff they work alongside who have transferred from the NHS.
+Where SubCos will clearly make savings is with the employment of new members of staff – in almost all cases they will not be on the same terms and conditions or have the same pension arrangements as the staff they work alongside who have transferred from the NHS.
+In addition, transferred staff on NHS terms and conditions who get promoted may find that they have to accept the terms and conditions of those directly employed by the SubCo.
 It’s likely that this kind of two-tier workforce will have a negative impact on team-work and staff morale.

 NHS SubCos and NHSE’s ‘transformation’ agenda

-Setting up a SubCo to supply Estates and Facilities services provides a way of speeding up the rate of change, transformation and modernisation of the service: the SubCo has more control over a specific area, and can drive its own agenda more quickly and efficiently.
+Setting up a SubCo to supply Estates and Facilities services provides a way of speeding up the ‘transformation’ and ‘modernisation’ of the service: the SubCo has more control over a specific area, and can drive its own agenda more quickly and efficiently.

-As consultants Grant Thornton point out, the SubCo can grow by offering its current services to new clients.
-They also see SubCos as likely to develop new services, such as Strategic Estates Management, which they claim is becoming more important with the move towards Integrated Care Organisations.
+As Grant Thornton (a consultancy company keen to promote SubCos) points out, the SubCo can grow by offering its current services to new clients.
+They also see SubCos as likely to develop new services, such as Strategic Estates Management, which they claim is becoming more important with the move towards new care models such as Integrated Care Organisations.

 ii) New care models

-SubCos can also play a role in the introduction of the new care models called for in NHSE’s 5 Year Forward View and subsequent ‘Transformation and Sustainability Plans‘.
-NHSI says that, with the advent of new care models, they anticipate that SubCos will become more common as vehicles to hold contracts or even to deliver care on behalf of one or more NHS Foundation Trusts.
-(This is along with joint ventures, such as integrated care systems, where one or more organisations agree to share knowledge, expertise and resources as well as risk and gain to achieve an agreed objective.)
+SubCos may play an important role in the introduction of the new care models called for in NHSE’s 5 Year Forward View and subsequent ‘Transformation and Sustainability Plans‘.
+For example, NHSI says that, with the advent of new care models, they anticipate that SubCos will become more common as vehicles to hold contracts – or even to deliver care -on behalf of one or more NHS FTs.

 iii) Privatisation and commercialisation

-Stephen Barclay, Minister for Health, denies that SubCos constitute privatisation, while NHS Providers suggest that in many cases SubCos are being set up to avoid outsourcing to the private sector.
-But whatever the initial reasons for setting up SubCos, they still transfer the assets of the NHS to non-NHS bodies that are vulnerable to take-over by the private sector.
-Significantly, Grant Thornton, a consultancy firm keen to promote the benefits of subsidiaries, notes that Trusts may come under pressure to sell their shares in a SubCo, especially where the Trust is in deficit and the SubCo has high value assets.
-They advise that NHS SubCos must therefore have a fully developed exit strategy that should include the transfer of services, people and intellectual property rights.
+Stephen Barclay, Minister for Health, has denied that SubCos constitute privatisation, while NHS Providers suggest that in many cases SubCos are being set up to avoid outsourcing to the private sector and to keep staff ‘within the NHS family’.
+But whatever the reasons given for setting up SubCos, they still transfer the assets of the NHS to non-NHS bodies that are vulnerable to take-over by the private sector.
+Significantly, Grant Thornton notes that Trusts may come under pressure to sell their shares in a SubCo, especially where the Trust is in deficit and the SubCo has high value assets.
+They advise that NHS SubCos must have a fully developed exit strategy that should include plans for the transfer of services, people and intellectual property rights.

 The vulnerability of SubCos to privatisation is heightened by their deliberately commercial nature.
 As the Health Estates and Facilities Management Association (HEFMA) flags up, a SubCo is not just legally different to an NHS Trust, with different rules; it has to have a different mindset and behave like a business.
-As a private company, the directors of a SubCo have to promote the interests of the company (perhaps over those of the Trust?).
-Their primary responsibility will be to their shareholders, something that may pose problems when the business is not wholly owned by the parent Trust.
+As a private company, the directors of a SubCo have to promote the interests of the company – interests (especially in the case of a joint venture) that may not always be the same as those of the parent Trust.

 According to Grant Thornton, one of a SubCo’s key aims must be to create a commercial culture that includes, for example, redefining patients as customers, and “raising the profile of finance among clinicians to see the benefits from their ‘profits’ as these are invested into the service.”
 They suggest that NHS staff transferred to the SubCo may find creating this culture difficult and so the subsidiary might need to recruit new people who have commercial expertise, particularly to senior positions.